 The Guarantor was incorporated on 5 June 1996 as a holding company for Ryanair Designated Activity Company ("Ryanair DAC") (previously called Ryanair Limited).
 Ryanair DAC was incorporated on 28 November 1984.
-Ryanair DAC operates a low fare, scheduled-passenger airline serving short-haul, point-to-point routes mainly within Europe.
-In fiscal year 2019, the Company set up Buzz, formally known as Ryanair Sun, (a Polish charter and scheduled passenger airline with a Polish AOC), and acquired Lauda (a Maltese wet lease provider to the Group with a Maltese AOC), and set-up Ryanair UK (with a UK AOC).
+Ryanair DAC operates a low-fare, scheduled-passenger airline serving short-haul, pointto-point routes mainly within Europe.
+In fiscal year 2019, the Company set up Buzz, formally known as Ryanair Sun (a Polish charter and scheduled passenger airline with a Polish AOC) and acquired Lauda (a Maltese wet lease provider to the Group with a Maltese AOC), and set-up Ryanair UK (with a UK AOC).
 In fiscal year 2020, Malta Air became the fifth airline in the Group.
 Each of Buzz, Lauda, Malta Air, Ryanair DAC and Ryanair UK are wholly owned airlines within the Group.
-As of 30 June 2023, Ryanair had a principal fleet of 530 Boeing 737 aircraft and 28 Airbus A320 aircraft.
-As of 21 July 2023, the Group offered over 3,000 short-haul flights per day serving approximately 230 airports largely throughout Europe, the Middle East and North Africa.
+As of 31 March 2024, Ryanair had a principal fleet of 557 Boeing 737 aircraft and 27 Airbus A320 aircraft (with a total short-haul fleet of 584 aircraft).
+As of 26 June 2024, the Group offered over 3,500 short-haul flights per day serving approximately 235 airports largely throughout Europe, the Middle East and North Africa.
 See "Route System and Scheduling" below for more details of Ryanair's route network.
 As used herein, the term "Ryanair Holdings" refers to Ryanair Holdings plc.
 The term the "Company" refers to Ryanair DAC or Ryanair Holdings together with its consolidated subsidiaries, as the context requires.
 The term "Ryanair" refers to Ryanair DAC, a wholly owned subsidiary of Ryanair Holdings, together with its consolidated subsidiaries, unless the context requires otherwise.

-Ryanair Holdings recorded a profit after taxation of $\notin 1,314$ million in the 2023 fiscal year, as compared with a loss of $\notin 241$ million in the 2022 fiscal year.
-This movement was primarily attributable to a 74 per cent. increase in traffic at higher average fares (due to continued recovery from the Covid-19 pandemic) and favourable jet fuel price hedges.
-Ryanair generated an average booked passenger load factor of approximately 93 per cent. in fiscal year 2023, compared to 82 per cent. in fiscal year 2022 and total revenue increased by 124 per cent. to $\notin 10.78$ billion in fiscal year 2023, up from $\notin 4.80$ billion in fiscal year 2022.
+Ryanair Holdings recorded a profit after taxation of &1.92 billion in fiscal year 2024, as compared with a profit of &1.31 billion in fiscal year 2023.
+This movement was primarily attributable to a 9 per cent. increase in traffic at higher average fares (offset by higher jet fuel and other operating costs).
+Ryanair generated an average booked passenger load factor of approximately 94 per cent. in fiscal year 2024, compared to 93 per cent. in fiscal year 2023 and total revenue increased by 25 per cent. to &13.44 billion in fiscal year 2024, up from &10.78 billion in fiscal year 2023.